Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 1. Make sure your crewing gives you all your ship bonuses.
 1. Try to keep Attack, Defense, and Health balanced.
 1. Below Decks the following can help (best when lots of Below Deck seats available).:
-   - Hugh, Odo, and Kira (for Critical Damage bonuses)
+   - Odo and Kira (for Critical Damage bonuses)
    - Beckett and Badgey (for additional damage bonus)
    - Tendi (for Hull Health bonus)
-   - Boimler and Rutherford (Armor, Shield, and Dodge bonus)
+   - Boimler (Armor, Shield, and Dodge bonus)
+   - Rutherford (Shield Health bonus)
    - Dezoc (to reduce effectiveness of targets crew).
 Dezoc may be the least useful during Incursion.
 1. Crewing the Enterprise for PvP:
    - Gowron(C), HG Worf, Kirk (either).